ovh/venom/executors/kafka/README.md

 # Venom - Executor Kafka

-Step to use read / write on a Kafka topic.
-We also have possibility to use Avro schema to encode message in Kafka Topic.
+Step to read from / write to a Kafka topic.
+It is also possible to use an Avro schema to encode messages in a Kafka topic.

 ## Input